 About Anthony T Maurelli

 Anthony T. Maurelli, Ph.D. is Professor and Associate Chair of the Department of Environmental and Global Health.
-He received a B.S. in Biology from Villanova University, Villanova, PA in May, 1974.
-He received a Ph.D. in Molecular Cell Biology in June 1983, from the University of Alabama in Birmingham, Birmingham, AL under the direction of Dr. Roy Curtiss III.
+He received a B.S. in Biology from Villanova University, Villanova, PA in May 1974 and a Ph.D. in Molecular Cell Biology in June 1983, from the University of Alabama in Birmingham, Birmingham, AL under the direction of Dr. Roy Curtiss III.
 After his Ph.D. work, Dr. Maurelli spent three years as a Postdoctoral Fellow and Chargé de Recherche with Prof. Philippe Sansonetti in the Service des Entérobactéries at the Institut Pasteur, Paris, France.

 In 1986, Dr. Maurelli accepted a position of Assistant Professor in the Department of Microbiology, F. Edward Hébert School of Medicine, Uniformed Services University of the Health Sciences, Bethesda, MD.
 He was promoted to Associate Professor (with tenure) in 1992 and then to Professor in 1999.
 He held joint appointments as graduate faculty in the Molecular and Cell Biology and Emerging Infectious Diseases Graduate programs.
 Dr. Maurelli joined the Department of Environmental and Global Health, College of Public Health and Health Professions, and the Emerging Pathogens Institute (EPI), University of Florida in January 2016.
 He is also affiliate graduate faculty of the Molecular Genetics and Microbiology Department of the University of Florida College of Medicine.

-Dr. Maurelli is a Fellow of the Infectious Diseases Society of America and the American Academy of Microbiology.
-He recently completed service as Secretary-Treasurer of the Chlamydia Basic Research Society and Mini-reviews Editor for Infection and Immunity.
-Dr. Maurelli directs an active, NIH-funded basic research program in his laboratory at the EPI in Gainesville and the UF-EPI Haiti Labs in Gressier and Baradères, Haiti.
+Dr. Maurelli is an elected Fellow of the Infectious Diseases Society of America and the American Academy of Microbiology.
+He has served as Secretary-Treasurer of the Chlamydia Basic Research Society and Mini-reviews Editor for Infection and Immunity.
+Dr. Maurelli directs an active, NIH-funded basic research program in his laboratory at the EPI in Gainesville .
 He has had continuous funding from the NIH for over 25 years.

 Dr. Maurelli has over 30 years of research experience in the field of molecular genetics of bacterial pathogenesis, specifically in the study of Shigella and Chlamydia.
 Shigella is the causative agent of bacillary dysentery and globally is one of the most common causes of severe diarrhea in children less than 5 years of age.
 Chlamydia is a major cause of sexually transmitted infections worldwide.
 It also causes pneumonia and ocular infections and is the leading cause of preventable blindness.